Skip to main content

 5. Responding to a Data Protection Rights Request

-1. Where DocuSign is the controller of the personal information that is the subject of the Data Protection Rights Request, and DocuSign has already confirmed the identity of the requestor and has sufficient information to enable it to fulfil the request (and no exemption applies under applicable data protection laws), then DocuSign shall handle the Data Protection Rights Request in accordance with paragraph 4, 5 or 6 below (as appropriate).
+1. Where Docusign is the controller of the personal information that is the subject of the Data Protection Rights Request, and Docusign has already confirmed the identity of the requestor and has sufficient information to enable it to fulfill the request (and no exemption applies under applicable data protection laws), then Docusign shall handle the Data Protection Rights Request in accordance with paragraph 4, 5 or 6 below (as appropriate).

 4. Requests for access to personal information